aerobatic/website/content/docs/cli.md

 {{% option "-q, --quick-start" %}}
 The name of a quick start from the [Aerobatic Quick Start gallery](/quickstarts/jekyll/) to use to kickstart the website.
 Quick starts are available for Hugo, Jekyll, and vanilla HTML5.
+{{% /option %}}

 {{% option "-S, --source" %}}
-URL to a `.zip` or `.tar.gz` archive to create the new website from.
+URL to a `.tar.gz` archive to create the new website from.
 This will automatically create a new directory.
 {{% /option %}}

 **Examples**

-{{<cli "aero create" "# Creates website at the current directory">}}
+{{<cli "aero create" "Creates website at the current directory">}}
 {{<cli "aero create -n website-name">}}
 {{<cli "aero create --quick-start hugo/agency">}}
 {{<cli "aero create --source https://html5up.net/editorial/download --name html5up-demo">}}
-{{<cli "aero create -S https://github.com/BlackrockDigital/startbootstrap-business-casual/archive/gh-pages.zip">}}
+{{<cli "aero create -S https://github.com/BlackrockDigital/startbootstrap-business-casual/archive/gh-pages.tar.gz">}}

 #### delete